toodimes/aws_auth/README.md

 AWSAuth
 =======

+## FORK OF THE ORIGINAL THAT WORKS WITH OTP 23 AND UP.
+No :crypto deprecetiation

 A small library used to sign AWS request urls using AWS Signature Version 4.

 Takes some inspiration from the [Simplex](https://github.com/adamkittelson/simplex) Library.